Skip to content

 What are good sources of fat?

-Good sources of fat include nuts, nut butters and seeds, as well as high-quality, cold-pressed vegetable oils.
+Good sources of fat include nuts, nut mushrooms and seeds, as well as high-quality, cold-pressed vegetable oils.

 Where does the name fat come from?